 As reflected in this study, the Theatre Arts program's greatest weakness is that its curriculum is too large and unwieldy, particularly in the case of the Acting program, which attempts to shoehorn a B.F.A. curriculum into a B.A. program.
 The current Acting curriculum, passed in Spring 2017 and slightly revised in 2021, contains many 1- and 2-unit courses, in many Eurocentric, specialized topics, which do not match faculty expertise or the training and education that our students need today.
-The 1- and 2-unit courses per term.
+The 1- and 2-unit courses create an unmanageable and ongoing hardship for Acting faculty, who sometimes have 5 courses per term.
 The extensive Acting curriculum also demands at least two full-time tenure lines plus additional part-time faculty, faculty resources that have not been consistently available.
 With too many offerings, low-enrolled classes are sometimes canceled, leading to many course substitutions in order for students to graduate on time.
 The full two-year rotation of Acting course offerings in the current curriculum has never been successfully offered.